mistu7debnath/study-planner/README.md

 smart-study-planner/
 │
-├── index.html   # Home page
+├── index.html   # Main homepage
 ├── style.css    # Styling
 └── script.js    # JavaScript logic

-🔮 Planner page, login, and sign-up pages are planned for future versions.
+Currently only core files are included.
+More pages will be added gradually.

 ---